htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Agility or Intuition
 - **Project Goal:** 450
 - **1st Level:** You gain a +6 bonus to Stamina while you wear this armor, and you gain immunity to acid and poison damage equal to your highest characteristic score.
 - **5th Level:** You gain a +12 bonus to Stamina while you wear this armor.
-When an adjacent creature deals damage to you, they take `(SURGE)` magic damage that is acid or poison damage (your choice).
+When an adjacent creature deals damage to you, they take `⚡` magic damage that is acid or poison damage (your choice).
 - **9th Level:** You gain a +21 bonus to Stamina while you wear this armor.
-The damage adjacent creatures who deal damage to you takes rises to `(SURGE)(SURGE)`.
+The damage adjacent creatures who deal damage to you takes rises to `⚡⚡`.
 As a maneuver, you can transmute a 2-cube area of liquid or gas within 1 square of you into liquid acid or poison gas until the start of your next turn.
-A creature who enters or starts their turn in the square takes `(SURGE)` magic damage that is acid or poison, based on the conversion you made.
+A creature who enters or starts their turn in the square takes `⚡` magic damage that is acid or poison, based on the conversion you made.

 #### CHAIN OF THE SEA AND SKY